American History Handbook for Teachers and Mentors

 Most attempts to improve historical study have relied on the potential of a good story to "make the past come alive."
 We advocate a different approach: "Make the learner come alive."
 The activities in the American History Handbook are active, engaging, and intellectually stimulating.
 Its "Investigations" focus on unusual primary sources, and provide systemically integrated concepts that give students a master information organizer they'll find useful for the rest of their lives.

 As its name implies, the Handbook is not just a course of study.
 It provides a rationale, procedures, and student materials to transform students into active learners, and gives them the conceptual tools to analyze historical change.
 Materials are suitable for adolescents and above.
 It may be used to augment the standard American history course, or as the framework for a complete course.
-It is FREE--no strings attached.
-Download links are at the bottom of this page.
+It's FREE--no strings, no signup.
+Download links are below.